 So, back to school, or in Ezra's case Lycée.

-My personal terrors to face on entering the Bounds green Secondary school were the scary bitch girls with their school uniform dresses hitched up to buttock level, dark mascara eyes and forbidden lipstick.
+My personal terrors to face on entering the Bounds Green secondary school were the scary bitch girls with their school uniform dresses hitched up to buttock level, dark mascara eyes and forbidden lipstick.
 Someone as uncool as me with my jumble sale shoes and unruly hair was always a good target for gibing, especially as I was deemed to have a Posh Accent.
-The new array of teachers were there to be tested by the most violent members of the class; a victory if a new one could be made to break down in tears: ahhh, happy days.
+The new array of teachers were there to be tested by the most violent members of the class; a victory if one could be made to break down in tears: ahhh, happy days.

-At a 'Vide Grenier' (car boot sale) the other day I found a copy of a book I remember from my infants school, before the time of the jostling junior school and the afore-mentioned hell of the Secondary establishment.
-My 'infants' was a far cry from the pictures in the ladybird book of Going to School, although I do remember the morning milk break and the class hamster.
-The playground certainly didn't resemble the smiling scene in this book and there was without doubt some early dealing going on, if only for sweets.
+At a 'Vide Grenier' (car boot sale) the other day, I found a copy of a book I remember from my infants school, before the time of the jostling junior school and the afore-mentioned hell of the Secondary establishment.
+My 'infants' school was a far cry from the pictures in the ladybird book of Going to School, although I do remember the morning milk break and the class hamster.
+The playground certainly didn't resemble the smiling scene in this book and there was, without doubt, some early dealing going on, if only for sweets.

 Here is the rather wonderful Preface to the book, first published 1959.